DC07 Vacuum Cleaner, 2002

 This is a Vacuum cleaner.
 It was designed by James Dyson and manufactured by Dyson Ltd..
 We acquired it in 2009.
 Its medium is molded abs plastic, polycarbonate, rubber, metal, electronic components.
 It is a part of the Product Design and Decorative Arts department.

-British industrial designer and inventor James Dyson has been heralded for the highly functional and robust objects, ranging from wheelbarrows to rest room hand dryers, that he has designed for over 20 years.
-He came to prominence for the innovative Dual Cyclone (DC) vacuum cleaner technology he invented in the early 1980s.
-Prior to Dyson’s innovation, vacuum cleaners used bags or filters that often clogged, resulting in reduced suction.
+British industrial designer and inventor, James Dyson, is heralded for his highly functional and robust objects, which range from wheelbarrows to restroom hand dryers.
+Dyson rose to prominence for the innovative Dual Cyclone (DC) vacuum cleaner technology he invented in the early 1980s.
+Prior to Dyson’s innovation, vacuum cleaners used bags or filters that often became clogged, reducing suction.
 Frustrated by a clogged vacuum cleaner during his own home renovation in the late 1970s, and inspired by a cyclonic filter he had seen at a local sawmill, Dyson realized that by making a vacuum cleaner’s airstream spin rapidly, centrifugal force could extract dust and debris and eliminate the need for bags and filters.
 He set out to replicate the industrial cyclonic filter’s suction technology on a smaller scale for domestic use.